NeueDarshan/simple_ConTeXt/README.md

 # References

 References are tricky.
-There are two main tasks to automate:
+There are two main tasks to handle:

   - keeping track of the "labels" defined so far, things like `[eq:pythagoras]`;